 The 3 best books for Data Scientists who are trying to succeed in their career and land data science jobs are Ace the Data Science Interview for interview prep, the Data Science Handbook for career and life insights from top Data Scientists, and So Good They Can't Ignore You to help you more broadly design a successful career.

 Ace the Data Science Interview is the best book to prepare for a Data Science Interview.
-It covers the most frequently-tested topics in data interviews like Probability, Statistics, Machine Learning, SQL, Coding (Python), and Product Analytics.
+It covers the most frequently-tested topics in data interviews like Probability, Statistics, Machine Learning, SQL query questions, Coding (Python), and Product Analytics.
 With 201 data science interview questions to practice with, this book is a must-read for those trying to land data jobs at FAANG, tech startups, or on Wall Street.
 It’s also a great book to prepare for Data Analyst and Machine Learning interviews too.

 Of course, we wrote this Amazon Best-Seller, so we’re a tiny bit prejudiced!